 Even in frigid winter, we’re drawn to the frozen falls and iced over trails of the Hocking Hills in southern Ohio.
 Maybe it’s that changeable aspect of water that invites us closer.
 It’s duality fascinates us.
 Eroding and building.
 Freezing and thawing.
 Ebbing and flowing.
 Changing the earth, changing itself.
 All the while sending leaves, logs and rocks on whimsical journeys…5 Comments

-Posted in Inniswood Metro Park Tagged gardens, In-Town Tourist, Ohio, travel with kids, walking tours
+Posted in Inniswood Metro Park Tagged walking tours, travel with kids, In-Town Tourist, gardens, Ohio

 “This is one of the regular parks?”
 My daughter Hannah knows most of our area parks for their running trails and frisbee golf courses.
 While we’ve wandered through Inniswood Metro Park many times, this was the first time my daughter had noticed metro on the entrance sign.